aofarrel/SRANWRP/inputs/denylists/readme.md

 But why stop there?
 Get yourself a BioSample that can be it all: steph AND staph AND tuberculosis AND cdiff AND zebrafish AND salmonella AND plague AND western lowland gorilla: https://www.ncbi.nlm.nih.gov/biosample/9845

+The reason for some of these samples seem to be a relic from an old data submission process involving non-demultiplexed samples, according to email corresponse I've had with NCBI's metadata team.

 ## Not on google mirror, seem to have no data, do not have a biosample accession
 ERR1274706
 ERR181439